Lasagna or Baked Ziti? The results are in.

 Reply

 2. I totally agree about the white sauce.
 I grew up eating frozen lasagna in England.
-We recently learned the white sauce I loved so much is called béchamel sauce in italy no less.
-And chrissy had no words as she couldn’t believe that white sauce was actually very italian.
-Umm… and chrissy can make it.
-So I think we need another entry…
+We recently learned the white sauce I loved so much as a kid was actually a type of Béchamel sauce (we learned this in Italy, of all places!)
+Chrissy had no words as she couldn’t believe that white sauce was actually commonly used to make lasagna in parts of Italy.

 Reply